arsedler9/lfads-torch/README.md

 batch_size: <YOUR-BATCH-SIZE>
 ```

-Alternatively, if you'd like to run `lfads-torch` on datasets from the Neural Latents Benchmark, you can find download instructions and preprocessing scripts in the [`nlb-lightning` repo](https://github.com/arsedler9/nlb-lightning).
-With `nlb-lightning` installed in your environment, you can use the datamodule and model configs provided in `lfads-torch` to train and evaluate models on these datasets.
+Alternatively, if you'd like to run `lfads-torch` on datasets from the Neural Latents Benchmark, we provide preprocessed copies of these datasets in `datasets`.
+Alternatively, you can find instructions and preprocessing scripts in the [`nlb-lightning` repo](https://github.com/arsedler9/nlb-lightning) to create them for yourself.
+With [`nlb_tools`](https://github.com/neurallatents/nlb_tools) installed in your environment, you can additionally use the `NLBEvaluation` extension to monitor NLB metrics during while training `lfads-torch` models.

 ## Model Configuration
 Next, you'll need to create a model configuration file that defines the architecture of your LFADS model at `configs/model/my_model.yaml`.
 We recommend starting with a copy of the `configs/model/nlb_mc_maze.yaml` file.
 At the least, you'll need to specify the following values in this file with the parameters of your dataset: